Multiple sclerosis is a condition of the central nervous system (CNS), which includes the brain, spinal cord, and optic nerve.

 When it comes to the brain, changes due to MS can contribute to fatigue and other symptoms.
-MS brain lesions can produce difficulty with thinking and memory.
+Brain lesions can produce difficulty with thinking and memory.
 MS brain changes may also contribute to mood disorders such as depression.

 MS is widely believed to be an autoimmune process.
 In other words, the immune system, which normally protects your body, goes “rogue” and begins to attack parts of your body.

-In MS, the immune system attacks nerves in the central nervous system, including the brain, spinal cord, and optic nerve.
+In MS, the immune system attacks nerves in the CNS.

-There are more than a dozen different FDA approved medications — known as disease modifying therapies (DMTs) — that can limit the number of new lesions, or areas of nerve damage, due to MS.
+The Food and Drug Administration (FDA) has approved more than 20 different medications — known as disease-modifying therapies (DMTs) — that can limit the number of new lesions due to MS.

 MS produces damage in the more heavily myelinated regions of the brain, known as white matter.
-But MS has also been shown to affect the less myelinated regions closer to the surface of the brain, known as cortical grey matter.
+MS has also been shown to affect the less myelinated regions closer to the surface of the brain, known as cortical gray matter.

-Damage to both white matter and grey matter structures are linked to cognitive impairment.
+Damage to both white matter and gray matter structures are linked to cognitive impairment.
 Damage to specific brain regions can produce difficulty with specific cognitive skills.

-There are also a few reports that people with MS who are more physically fit have less atrophy than people who are less physically active.
+There are also reports that people with MS who are more physically active have less atrophy than people who are less physically active.

 Additionally, difficulty with verbal fluency, especially word finding — the feeling that “the word is on the tip of my tongue” — is common.

 Cognitive difficulties may be a direct result of lesions.
-However, cognition may also be impaired by the contributing factors of fatigue, depression, poor sleep, medication effects, or a combination of these factors.
+Cognition may also be impaired by one or more of these contributing factors: